sec-edgar/sec-edgar/README.rst

 -  **13-F**: Institutional investor disclosure of holdings (for institutions with over $100 million under management)
 -  **4**: Statement of change in beneficial ownership
 -  **SD**: Special disclosures required by the Dodd-Frank Wall Street Reform and Consumer Protection Act relating to conflict minerals contained in products that reporting companies manufacture or contract to be manufactured and necessary to the functionality or production of those products
+-  **DEF 14A**: Definitive proxy statement.
+Required ahead of annual meeting when firm is soliciting shareholder votes.
+-  **DEFA 14A**: Additional materials to DEF 14A.

 Documentation
 --------------